 In Greenland, things developed at a similarly fast pace.
 The arctic island had gained Home Rule in 1979 after several years of political struggle and campaigns for indigenous rights.
 The tasks were challenging:

-a new disability care system had to be created from scratch, parents wanted their disabled children back, and above all, the influence of the Danish state had to be restricted.
+a new disability care system had to be created basically from scratch, parents demanded that their disabled children be returned to them, and above all, the influence of the Danish state had to be restricted.

-The long-simmering resentment towards Denmark that the affected families shared with the political autonomy movement transformed into a new narrative: that of a group of Greenlanders who had been deported, marginalized, and stripped of their cultural identity under the pretext of public health and modernization.
+Long long-simmering feelings of resentment towards Denmark that the affected families shared with the political autonomy movement transformed into a new narrative: that of a group of Greenlanders who had been deported, marginalized, and stripped of their cultural identity under the pretext of public health and modernization.

 So what was to be done?
-Just like the Faroe Islands, Greenland prioritized the right to stay at home, meaning disabled Greenlanders had to be given the opportunity to stay in their native country.
+Just like the Faroe Islands, Greenland prioritized the right to stay at home, meaning disabled Greenlanders had to be given the opportunity to stay in their native country and with or closer to their families.
 New integrative school classes, small-scale care homes, training facilities and counselling services opened in the larger towns.

 In the report The North Atlantic Cooperation Project: Disabled People in the Local Community from 1990, a group of Danish social workers gives us a glimpse of daily life as disabled Greenlanders as they meet with Jens, a resident at a care home in Qaqortoq.
 But although the visitors are full of praise about how far Greenlandic disability care has come, they are also somewhat disappointed: the interior, they resume, looks almost exactly like that of an ordinary Danish apartment.